-The MSc in Bioprocess Engineering won the Postgraduate Course of the Year Award in Health Sciences sponsored by AbbVie at the gradireland Higher Education Awards 2017.
+The MSc in Bioprocess Engineering won the Postgraduate Course of the Year Award in Health Sciences s at the gradireland Higher Education Awards 2017 and again in 2018.
 The judges’ comment was as follows: "An excellent course with strong industry and inter-institutional collaborations."

 To update and upgrade the knowledge, understanding and skills of graduates who are interested in pursuing or are currently working in the Biopharmaceutical industry.
 To retrain graduates working in related disciplines, by providing advanced level modules in the theory, analysis design and practical methodology of the rapidly evolving subjects that are associated with this sector.

 The programme has an excellent reputation in the biopharmaceutical industry, with a number of companies (Eli Lilly, Pfizer, Merck, BMS) registering employees for the full or partial programme.

 This post-graduate programme builds on the world-renowned experience of the course presenters, including professors, lecturers and industrial experts.

 The programme provides a platform for entry into research-level positions (PhD, further specialised programmes) and industries involved in the production of recombinant therapeutic proteins/diagnostics.

 It also provides a highly interactive environment for the understanding of real bioprocesses, and to encourage discussion with industry experts in a dynamic environment, on actual problems and challenges in the bioprocessing sector.